yanivassf-lab/fMRI/docs/running.rst

   If specified, no penalty will be used (default: not set).

 \-\-calc-penalty-accurately `<optional>`
-  If specified, the penalty matrix will be calculated with higher accuracy.
-If not specified, a faster but less accurate method will be used. (default: not set).
+  If set, the penalty matrix will be calculated using bspline package with an accurate method.
+If not set, an approximate method of bspline will be used (default: not set).

+\-\-calc-penalty-accurately `<optional>`
+  If set, the penalty matrix will be calculated using skfda package an accurate method.
+If not set, an approximate method of bsplie will be used (default: not set).

 Examples